-According to the World Bank, up to one-third of the world's food produced for human consumption either is lost during processing or is wasted by consumers due to evolving consumption patterns.1 North America and Oceania stand out from other developed regions with the most food wasted per capita.2 It is estimated that approximately 13% of greenhouse gases in the United States are associated with growing, manufacturing, transporting, and disposing of food.3 According to the latest figures from the US EPA (for 2012) on municipal solid waste generation, recycling, and disposal, food waste food waste is the single largest waste stream sent to landfills in the US, comprising 21 percent of the municipal solid waste disposed in landfills.4 In Canada, the estimated quantifiable value of food waste generated in 2014 was \$31 billion, 53 percent of which was attributed to on-farm production waste, or losses during processing, transport and distribution, at restaurants and hotels, and at retailer sources (with residential consumers accounted for the remainder of the waste).5 and greenhouse gas that is over 20 times more potent than carbon dioxide and has an atmospheric lifetime of about 12 years.
-Methane emissions from the waste sector in Canada, Mexico, and the US account for 20, 4,8 and 18 percent of total national methane emissions, respectively.
+wasted by consumers due to evolving consumption patterns.
+North America and Oceania stand out from other developed regions with the most food wasted per capita.
+It is estimated that approximately 13% of greenhouse gases in the United States are associated with growing, manufacturing, transporting, and disposing of food.
+According to the latest figures from the US EPA (for 2012) on municipal solid waste generation, recycling, and disposal, food waste food waste is the single largest waste stream sent to landfills in the US, comprising 21 percent of the municipal solid waste disposed in landfills.
+In Canada, the estimated quantifiable value of food waste generated in 2014 was \$31 billion, 53 percent of which was attributed to on-farm production waste, or losses during processing, transport and distribution, at restaurants and hotels, and at retailer sources (with residential consumers accounted for the remainder of the waste).